Patipol-BKK/alpha-trash/README.md

 This will start the hardware controls and image recognition functions.
 The board will look for signals that signify trash input then take a top-down picture of the trash that has been inserted into the compartment and saved it as image.jpeg within the directory.
 The operation script classify_operation.py would be called to classify using the trained model.

 Alternatively, the image recognition script can be run on its own to classify a set of images.
-Put all the testing images into a folder and run classify.py using the following script:
+Put all the testing images into a folder and run classify.py using the following script (sample images has already been provided in`test/`):
 ```bash
 python classify.py tf_files/retrained_labels.txt tf_files/retrained_graph.pb path/to/testing_images_folder
 ```